 It just failed at everything else.

-Well, firstly it has a heavy-handed script and some excessive exposition.
-The dialogue feels clunky and preachy, often telling rather than showing and the characters' motivations and interactions just feel forced and pretty unnatural..
+The dialogue feels very clunky and preachy, often telling rather than showing and the characters motivations and interactions all just feel very forced and pretty unnatural..

 There are also inconsistencies and oddities in the script that are distracting.

-From changing floorboards that only creak when seemingly convenient to characters making illogical decisions, these inconsistencies don't help with the immersion side of things when watching it.
+From changing floorboards that only creak when seemingly convenient to characters making illogical decisions even by horror movie standards, these inconsistencies don't help at all with the immersion side of things when watching it.

 The movie also attempts to contrast rural and city life, with characters from the city judging the locals and vice versa but this plot point doesn't seem to go anywhere and lacks development and is all a bit pointless.